Kota

 How Does Pension Tax Relief Work in Ireland?

-When you contribute to a pension fund independently or through your employer, the contribution is deducted from your income before taxes are applied.
+When your employees contribute to a pension fund either independently or through you (employer), the contribution is deducted from their income before taxes are applied.

-Both employers and employees can get tax relief on these contributions.
+Both you and your employees can get tax relief on these contributions.

 Tax relief is automatically applied to pensions paid via salary deduction.
 This can include occupational pensions, AVCs, PRSAs, etc.

-However, for private pension contributions made independently (outside salary deductions), you must inform the Revenue to have tax relief applied.
+However, for private pension contributions made independently (outside salary deductions), your employees must inform the Revenue to have tax relief applied.

 Example:

-Suppose you pay tax at a 40% rate and make a lump sum pension contribution of €15,000 in the current tax year.
-In this case, you’ll get a tax rebate of €6000.
+Suppose your employees pay tax at a 40% rate and make a lump sum pension contribution of €15,000 in the current tax year.
+In this case, they’ll get a tax rebate of €6000.

 But remember:

-Moreover, there are limits on how much tax relief you can claim.
+Moreover, there are limits on how much tax relief they can claim.

-What Are the Limits for Tax Relief on Pension Contributions in Ireland?
+What Are the Limits for Tax Relief on Employee Pension Contributions in Ireland?

-The amount of tax relief you can claim depends on the following limits:
+The amount of tax relief your employees can claim depends on the following limits:

-• Standard Fund Threshold: The total size of your pension fund that qualifies for relief.
+• Standard Fund Threshold: The total size of their pension fund that qualifies for relief.

-• Age-related Percentage Limit: The maximum contributions you can make, depending on your age.
+• Age-related Percentage Limit: The maximum contributions they can make, depending on their age.

 • Total Earnings Limit: The amount of income that qualifies for tax relief each year.

-• Tax-Relief Limit on Lump Sum Payments: The maximum tax-free lump sum you can withdraw from your pension.
+• Tax-Relief Limit on Lump Sum Payments: The maximum tax-free lump sum your employees can withdraw from their pension.

 Here is a closer look at each limit: